-Over the course of our meetings, UMN leaders presented a great deal of Information to the Task Force about the strengths and challenges in its current health sciences programs, briefly summarized below.
-In early 2023 UMN began developing a vision for a new and more robust Academic Health System (AHS) in Minnesota.
-Its vision has evolved in response to dialogue with the Task Force.
-The University of Minnesota has one of the largest, most comprehensive health science programs in the nation with graduate schools of medicine, public health, nursing, pharmacy, dentistry, and veterinary medicine.
-These programs shape the future of healthcare through three primary functions: education and workforce training, research, and patient care.
-They train over 70% of the state's physicians.
+Over the course of our meetings, UMN leaders presented a great deal of information to the Task Force about the strengths and challenges of its current health sciences programs, briefly summarized below.

+The University of Minnesota has one of the largest, most comprehensive health science programs in the nation, with graduate schools of medicine, public health, nursing, pharmacy, dentistry, and veterinary medicine.
+These programs shape the future of healthcare through three primary functions: education and workforce training, research, and care for patients and communities.
+They train the majority of all health professions practicing in the state, including 70 percent of the physicians.
 They are at the forefront of clinical and public health breakthroughs through basic and translational research.
 And the University Medical Center provides highly specialized cutting edge care to Minnesotans in need.
+UMPhysicians (UMP), the faculty practice, serves over one million patients annually.
+Nurse practitioners and dental practitioners are also serving many thousands of patients who would otherwise go without care.